SQream/sqream_docs/reference/sql_data_types.rst

    INSERT INTO important_dates VALUES ('1997-01-01', '1955-11-05 01:24');

    SELECT * FROM important_dates;

+The following is an example of the correct output:

 .. code-block:: text

    1997-01-01,1955-11-05 01:24:00.0

+The following is an example of the Datetime syntax:

 .. code-block:: postgres

    SELECT a :: DATETIME, b :: DATE FROM important_dates;

+The following is an example of the correct output:

 .. code-block:: text